 - 3 cups crushed kettle cooked salted potato chips

 - In a large bowl, add the buttermilk, garlic, parsley, basil, oregano, thyme, cayenne, and black pepper.
 Stir to combine.

 - Add the chicken and marinate covered for 30 minutes.

-Bake for 25 minutes, rotating the pan halfway through.
+- Bake for 25 minutes, rotating the pan halfway through.
 Let cool for 20 minutes before serving.
-Serve with ketchup.
+Serve with desired sauce.

 Photography by The PKP Way.